imacube/solrcloudadmin-py/README.md

 # Configuration File

 The scripts below look for a configuration file in the users home directory: `~/.solrcloudadmin.config`.
 Use `solrcloudadmin.config.sample` as an example of what it should contain.
+You can override the configuration file used by passing `--config` to any of the scripts.

+The configuration file uses profiles.
+This way one configuration file can be used for multiple environments.
+The user only needs to specify the profile to use, this is done with `-p` or `--profile`.

 # Scripts